 The following table presents a summary of the GUI Hotkey actions after you have accessed a port.
-See User Preferences, page 116 to set the GUI Hotkey.
+See User Preferences, page 110 to set the GUI Hotkey.

-То Do This Open the Toolbar Click the GUI Hotkey twice The Toolbar is open Click the GUI Hotkey once Access Page The Toolbar is not open Click the GUI Hotkey three times
+То Do This Open the Tool bar Click the GUI Hotkey twice Open the Port Access Page The Toolbar is open Click the GUI Hotkey once The Toolbar is not open Click the GUI Hotkey three times